Skip to content

 How R&H Operates in Vienna

-This matters because Austria is not a market where a fly-in detail with no language, no licensing, and no local knowledge can perform.
-Effective protective coverage here requires German working language, familiarity with Austrian police procedure, and pre-existing relationships with reputable Austrian providers in vehicle, residential, and technical-sweep capacity.
+3. German-speaking and locally aware teams - Austria is not a market where a fly-in detail with no language, no licensing, and no local knowledge can perform properly.
+Effective bodyguard services in Vienna require German working language, familiarity with Austrian police procedure, and an understanding of the local term for close protection: Personenschutz.

-We do not subcontract advance work.
-We do not hand off principals to providers we have not personally trained or vetted.
-The security team operating around a client is one that knows the principal's preferences, schedule, and threshold for visibility — not one assembled the morning of arrival.
+5. No unvetted subcontracting - We do not subcontract advance work or hand off principals to providers we have not personally trained or vetted.
+The security team operating around a client is one that understands the principal’s preferences, schedule, and visibility threshold — not one assembled the morning of arrival.

 Legal Framework for Bodyguard Services in Austria